kaunel85/ong-bylaws/bylaws.md

 19. In order to be excused from a mandatory meeting, Active Members must contact the Secretary in writing, prior to the scheduled meeting.
 Failure to do so will be counted as an unexcused absence.
 The Executive Committee will review extenuating circumstances.
     1. If an Active Member misses two consecutive meetings, or has two unexcused absences from chapter meetings in a semester, the Member will be called to meet with the Executive Committee in order to discuss the absences.
 After two unexcused absences, each subsequent absence will result in a call to the executive committee.
 These meetings will focus on understanding and making positive intervention.
     2. The Executive Committee has the power to censure, suspend or propose a Judicial Committee for the offending Member.
-    3. Any Member with 2 or more unexcused absences from regular meetings in an academic term will not be eligible to run for a position in elections held during said term.
+    3. Any Active Member with 2 or more unexcused absences from regular meetings in an academic term will not be eligible to run for a position in elections held during said term.

-20. Items of business not presented to the President before chapter may not be adressed at the discretion of the President.
+20. Items of business not presented to the President before chapter may not be addressed at the discretion of the President.

 ARTICLE III: DUTIES OF OFFICERS
 -------------------------------
 21. The Chapter officers will report bi-weekly to the Vice-President.
 The Vice-President will provide an update to the Executive Committee on any meetings held with officers.

 22. If a Member is neglecting his duties as an officer, their position will be reviewed.
 The procedure of a position review is as follows:
     1. Any Active Member may call for a position review of any officer by presenting their case to the Executive Committee.
-The Executive Committee will then recommend a Position Review with a 66% vote.
+A majority vote of the Executive will begin the position review.
     2. The officer under review will then appear before the Executive Committee to review their standing with regard to their position held.
     3. This information will then be presented to The Chapter by the Vice-President at the next chapter meeting.
     4. After hearing the information The Chapter will then vote to decide if the Member should be removed from their position.
 A vote of 66% of the Active Members in attendance is required to remove any officer from his position.